Support CenterAdd your email domain

 Head to your domain name provider and add a new CNAME record with the details shown on the Domain Verification screen.

-👋 Scroll down in this article to see instructions for how to add a CNAME record in common domain name providers, or view our video Walkthrough here.
+👋 Scroll down in this article to see instructions for how to add a CNAME record in common domain name providers, or view our video walkthrough here.

 Once you have updated your CNAME records in your domain name provider, head back to EcoSend and hit the “Verify DNS Records…” button to ensure the domain name has been verified.